zduvall/ODQ/README.md

 # eDOT

-## Diagnostic and Outcome Testing for mental-health and other helping professionals
+Electronic Diagnostic and Outcome Testing for therapists and other helping professionals.
+A full stack solo project using Node.js, React, Redux, Flask, SQL-Alchemy, Chart.js and more.